In the Court of the Crimson King (box set)

 In the Court of the Crimson King is the first of the major box set releases from English progressive rock group King Crimson, released in 2010 by Discipline Global Mobile & Panegyric Records.
 The set features recordings from the band's initial lineup and the sessions for their 1969 debut album In the Court of the Crimson King, including several mixes of the album.
-Over 5 cds, 1 dvd, copious sleeve notes and replica memorabilia, In the Court of the Crimson King covers the genesis of King Crimson's birth.
+Containing 5 CDs, 1 DVD, copious sleeve notes and replica memorabilia, In the Court of the Crimson King covers the genesis of King Crimson.

+In 2020, this box set was superseded by the release of The Complete 1969 Recordings, which includes all known live recordings from this era of King Crimson, as well as the complete studio sessions for the album In the Court of the Crimson King.
+Additionally, it includes material from Giles, Giles, and Fripp, the group which later evolved into King Crimson.